batsandi/web-image-collector/README.md

 docker plugin install grafana/loki-docker-driver:3.3.2-arm64 --alias loki --grant-all-permissions
 ```

+Ah, also, the datasource needs to be added to Grafana.
+From the Grafana GUI accessible at `:3001`

+## Monitoring

+A simple Prometheus integration which tracks itself, as well as total number of requests made to the FastAPI app.
+The datasource also needs to be added to Grafana .

 ## Testing
 Includes tests using `pytest`, currently a single unit test as POC.
 Further test will be added to:
 - Unit